Lead in Well Water Systems

 In most cases, letting the water run and using cold water for drinking and cooking should keep lead levels low in your drinking water.
 If you are still concerned about lead, make arrangements with an accredited laboratory to have your tap water tested for lead.
 If the water test shows you have lead in your water, you can reduce your contact with lead by:

 - Letting the water run.

 - Using cold water for drinking and cooking.

 - Using a point-of-use water treatment system for lead.

 Minnesota Department of Health recommends lead levels in water be as close to zero as possible.
 For public water systems, the Environmental Protection Agency sets an action level at 15 parts per billion (ppb) for lead in water.
 A public water system has to take actions to reduce the lead level in water if more than 10 percent of the water samples they test from household taps have lead levels over 15 ppb.

 Consider using a point-of-use water treatment system for lead.

 Two common types of water treatment units good at removing lead from water are reverse-osmosis devices and distillation units.

-You can read more at Point-of-Use Water Treatment Units for Lead Reduction.
+You can read more at Home Water Treatment.

 Go to > top.